petebachant/petebachant.github.io/_posts/2025-03-13-continuous-reproducibility.md

 There has been some discussion about adapting these under the name
 [_Continuous Analysis_](https://arxiv.org/abs/2411.02283),
-though I think the concept extends beyond analysis and into generating other artifacts like figures and publications.
-Therefore, here I will use the term
+though since the concept extends beyond analysis and into generating other artifacts like figures and publications, here I will use the term
 _Continuous Reproducibility_ (CR).

 CI means that valuable changes to code are incorporated into a single